 To date, the FLLT has conserved more than 390 acres within the Keuka Lake watershed.
 In addition to its recent acquisitions on Bluff Point, the FLLT owns and manages the Botsford Nature Preserve at Big Gully in the town of Jerusalem and holds additional conservation easements on prime farmland near Penn Yan.

-A fundraising campaign with the goal of $610,000 is underway to cover the cost of acquiring the Bluff Point lands and providing for their long-term management.
-The campaign was launched with the allocation of $200,000 from existing funds and a generous anonymous gift.
+In total our fundraising campaign raised some $600,000 to cover the cost of acquiring the Bluff Point lands and providing for their long-term management.
+Campaign funds include individual gifts made during the $100,000 Bluff Point Challenge; allocation of $200,000 from existing funds; and, a generous anonymous gift.
+You can make a gift to support other conservation projects across the Finger Lakes region:

 Make a Gift Today